atolab/zenoh-web/content/adopters.md

 menu: adopters
 ---

 Below is a list of companies, research institutes and foundations that adopted, supported or contributed to Zenoh.
-If you cannot find your logo post a message on the [Zenoh's discord server](https://discord.gg/cY4nVjUd) and we'll add it right away.
+If you cannot find your logo, please post a message on the [Zenoh's discord server](https://discord.gg/cY4nVjUd) and we'll add it right away.

 #